1986–87 Chicago Blackhawks season: Detroit Red Wings 4, Chicago Blackhawks 0

-The Blackhawks opened the 1987 Stanley Cup Playoffs against the Detroit Red Wings.
-The Red Wings finished the 1986-87 season with a record of 34-36-10, earning 78 points and second place in the Norris Division, which was six more points than the third place Blackhawks.
+The Blackhawks opened the 1987 Stanley Cup playoffs against the Detroit Red Wings.
+The Red Wings finished the 1986–87 season with a record of 34–36–10, earning 78 points and second place in the Norris Division, which was six more points than the third place Blackhawks.

-The series opened at Joe Louis Arena in Detroit, Michigan, as Bob Sauve got the nod in goal.
-The Red Wings opened the scoring early in the first period on a goal by Petr Klima, and they would extend their lead to 2-0 after a goal by Darren Veitch before the first intermission.
+The series opened at Joe Louis Arena in Detroit as Bob Sauve got the nod in goal.
+The Red Wings opened the scoring early in the first period on a goal by Petr Klima, and they would extend their lead to 2–0 after a goal by Darren Veitch before the first intermission.
 After a scoreless second period, Bob Murray got the Blackhawks to within one after scoring midway through the third period.
-The Red Wings Shawn Burr then scored just a little over two minutes later, as Detroit held on for a 3-1 victory.
+The Red Wings Shawn Burr then scored just a little over two minutes later, as Detroit held on for a 3–1 victory.

-In the second game, the Red Wings again scored early, as Gerard Gallant scored only 37 seconds into the game, giving the Wings a 1-0 lead.
+In the second game, the Red Wings again scored early, as Gerard Gallant scored only 37 seconds into the game, giving the Wings a 1–0 lead.
 Joey Kocur extended the Detroit lead to 2-0 midway through the period.
-In the second period, Steve Yzerman made it 3-0 for the Red Wings before Marc Bergevin replied for the Blackhawks, cutting the Wings lead to 3-1.
+In the second period, Steve Yzerman made it 3-0 for the Red Wings before Marc Bergevin replied for the Blackhawks, cutting the Wings lead to 3–1.
 Detroit restored their three-goal lead on a Shawn Burr goal, making it 4-1 for the Red Wings after two periods.
-In the third period, Adam Oates capped off the scoring for Detroit, as they cruised their way to a 5-1 victory and a 2-0 series lead.
+In the third period, Adam Oates capped off the scoring for Detroit, as they cruised their way to a 5–1 victory and a 2–0 series lead.
 The Red Wings defence held the Blackhawks to only 15 shots in the game.

 The series moved to Chicago Stadium for the third game of the series.
-In the first period, the Red Wings again opened the scoring, as Steve Yzerman beat goaltender Bob Sauve, giving Detroit a 1-0 lead 5:28 into the game.
-A minute later, the Red Wings Mel Bridgman made it 2-0.
-Bridgman added another goal in the final minute of the period, as the Wings took a 3-0 lead.
+In the first period, the Red Wings again opened the scoring, as Steve Yzerman beat goaltender Bob Sauve, giving Detroit a 1–0 lead 5:28 into the game.
+A minute later, the Red Wings Mel Bridgman made it 2–0.
+Bridgman added another goal in the final minute of the period, as the Wings took a 3–0 lead.
 The Blackhawks scored the only goal of the second period, as Denis Savard scored 2:23 into the period, cutting the Wings lead to 3-1 heading into the third.
-Only 21 seconds into the third period, the Hawks Curt Fraser scored, as the Hawks were within a goal, down 3-2.
+Only 21 seconds into the third period, the Hawks Curt Fraser scored, as the Hawks were within a goal, down 3–2.
 Late in the period, Ed Olczyk scored the tying goal, as the Hawks sent the game into overtime.
-In the extra period, the Wings Shawn Burr scored his third goal in three games, as Detroit defeated Chicago 4-3, and took a 3-0 series lead.
+In the extra period, the Wings Shawn Burr scored his third goal in three games, as Detroit defeated Chicago 4–3, and took a 3–0 series lead.